 Dian soon became an Approved Angel allowed to take deployed soldiers under her wings...regularly writing to them, as well as sending them care packages through the Soldiers Angels Adoption Team (see My Soldiers for status updates on Dian's adopted soldiers and K9 teams).
 She now holds a life-time membership status as a Soldier's Angel.

-Dian & Greg Chapman (avid big dog lovers with three of their own) were previously involved with Military Mascots and Dian hoped to again adopt a deployed K9 Unit.
+Dian & Greg Chapman (avid big dog lovers with four pooches of our own) were previously involved with Military Mascots and Dian hoped to again adopt a deployed K9 Unit.
 In 2009 she became more involved with US War Dogs Org and has since met many wonderful K9 teams, several who she now supports as unofficial adoptees.
 If you're a dog lover, you'll also enjoy reading a story Dian wrote about Greg's adventure getting a soldier's dog home from Iraq: Honey, I'm Home!
 Greg was also one of the many volunteer pilots who headed south to assist with Katrina relief.
 See his photo-story of his Katrina adventure here: Katrina Relief.

 In 2009, Dian was honored with this Soldiers' Angel award (pictured at the left) by Patti Patton-Bader, founder of Soldiers' Angels and grand niece of General George S. Patton!
 It is engraved: 'Dian Chapman.
 For Going Above and Beyond The Call of Angels In supporting Our Military Personnel.
 2009.'